Trauma Therapy & EMDR in Fredericksburg, VA

 Stage one trauma work includes building emotional safety, strengthening coping and grounding skills, supporting regulation, and helping clients understand trauma responses—without rushing into trauma processing before they feel ready.
 This foundational work is appropriate and beneficial for many clients, even when trauma is not the primary reason for seeking therapy.
 Trauma processing is offered by therapists with advanced training once clients have established sufficient safety and stabilization through stage one work.

-When deeper trauma processing is clinically appropriate, clients are thoughtfully matched with therapists who have advanced training and experience in trauma-specific modalities.
+When deeper trauma processing is clinically appropriate, clients are thoughtfully matched with therapists who have advanced training in trauma-specific modalities including EMDR, Trauma-Focused CBT, Internal Family Systems (IFS), somatic approaches, and narrative therapy — always based on what fits each client's needs, history, and goals.

 Our Trauma-Informed Approach